-As you might suspect, not all antecedents to innovation resistance lead to all types of resistance in the hierarchy.
-Kleijnan et al’s work provides a mapping based on interviews they made.
-This is recreated in Figure 6.
+As you might suspect, not all factors of innovation resistance lead to all types of resistance.
+Kleijnan et al.’s article provides a mapping based on the interviews they made.
+You can see this in Figure 6.

-Figure 6 is not a definitive answer.
+It is not a definitive answer.
 But it gives a framework on which to have a useful discussion.
-In use, I would look at all 7 antecedents and see how to minimise.
-To make it a little simpler to walkthrough, we’ll take each type of resistance at a time, starting with postponement.
+In use, I would look at all seven antecedents and see how to minimise.
+To make it simpler to walkthrough we’ll take each type of resistance at a time, starting with postponement.

 Why an adopter might postpone

 If you think the innovation will be cheaper next year then why buy straight away.
-Or there might be competing innovations.
-Then you might find consumers postponing until a winner emerges.
-They will not want to invest in a dead-end technology.
+Or there might be competing innovations, and so many consumers postpone until a winner emerges.
+Few people, except perhaps innovators/early adopters, have the will to invest in a dead-end technology.

 We’ve already discussed electric cars in this article.
-And they are a good example of postponing due to usage patterns.
-Until we have a charging infrastructure as good as the one currently for fossil fuels, then we will postpone adopting.
-Except for all but those that make short journeys.
+And they are an excellent example of postponing due to usage patterns.
+Until we have a charging infrastructure as good as the one currently for fossil fuels, then we will postpone adopting except for all but those that make short journeys.

 Why an adopter might reject

-We find more antecedents involved in the rejection of an innovation.
-There are economic, functional and social risks.
+We find more reasons involved in the rejection of an innovation.
+There are generally economical, functional and social risks.
 As well as tradition & norms and usage patterns.

 Google Glass is a good example of social risk leading to rejection (and perhaps the odd case of opposition).
-I found Kernaghan “Google Glass: An Evaluation of Social Acceptance” a really interesting read around both the social acceptance of Google Glass and what social acceptance means.
+I found Kernaghan “Google Glass: An Evaluation of Social Acceptance” a fascinating read around both the social acceptance of Google Glass and what social acceptance means.

 Why they might Oppose

 Overcoming these three forms of resistance is an article on its own!
-But before we finish this article, let’s take a very simple example that is widespread in the marketing world.
+But before we finish this article, let’s take a straightforward example that is widespread in the marketing world.

 Don’t forget the egg

 Back in the 1950’s the Betty Crocker company launched an instant cake mix.
-All the housewife had to do was to mix in water, stick the result into the oven, and wait for a splendid cake to come out.
+All the housewife needed to do was mix in water and stick the result into the oven.
+And then wait for a splendid cake to come out.
 The legend has it that sales were disappointing.

-To fix, the company considered altering advertising etc. This is still thinking in the mindset that the innovation is great and only needs people to understand and see that for them to adopt.
+To fix, the company considered altering advertising etc. What to note here is the mindset that the innovation is great and only needs people to understand and see that for them to adopt.

-Luckily, the company also brought in a renown psychologist Ernest Dichter to look at the problem.
-He made the observation that housewives were feeling guilty about using the product (remember, it was the ’60s).
-Housewives could not get emotionally involved with such an easy product.
+Luckily, so the story goes, the company brought in a renown psychologist Ernest Dichter to look at the problem.
+He observed that housewives were feeling guilty about using the product (remember, it was the ’60s).
+Housewives could not get emotionally involved with such an easy to use product.
 It felt like they were cheating their guests.

-What Ernest counter-intuitively proposed was to make the product harder to use.
+And so Ernest counter-intuitively proposed to make the product harder to use.
 To leave something for the housewife to do.
-For example, take away the powdered egg in the mix.
-And to propose the housewife added the eggs herself.
+For example, take away the powdered egg in the mix and require the housewife add eggs herself.
 Now she is more emotionally involved in making the product.

 This resistance arises because innovation means change.
 And we know from change management theory that change is difficult.
 It comes in three forms that are in a hierarchy: postponement, rejection and opposition.
-And is driven by risks (physical, economic, functional and social) and challenges to beliefs (traditions & norms, usage patterns, and/or perceived image).
+And they are driven by risks (physical, economic, functional and social) and challenges to beliefs (traditions & norms, usage patterns, or perceived image).

 We find many examples of where innovation is resisted.
 What we need to do is not abandon those innovations.
 But first, to apply strategies to minimise resistance before launch.
 And second, to apply further strategic moves to manage any resistance that arises after launch.
 Addressing resistance is the topics of my next article [link when done].